In this article you will find:

 - Why is Wheat Bad for Dogs?

 - What is a Healthy Alternative to Wheat?

 - Is wheat free better for dogs?

 - Is wheat free the same as grain free in dog food?

 - What are the symptoms of wheat allergy in dogs?

 - What types of grains are good for dogs?

 When you think of wheat you probably think of it as a healthy whole grain.
 While this might be true for you, it may not be true for your dog.
 Not only is wheat one of the most common food allergens for dogs, but there are some other issues that make it a poor choice for dog food.

 Keep reading to learn why wheat is an ingredient you should avoid in dog food and to learn about four of the top brands that don’t use wheat (wheat-free) in any of their products.

-The Top 4 Brands of Wheat-Free Food
+Top 4 Wheat-Free Dog Foods